Reasons for Greening Your Teaching

 Presenting the Case to Parents and Principals

-Our students are living in (not "on" and separate from) a planet that is already degraded — global warming-induced climate catastrophes such as droughts, air and water pollution, ozone depletion, desertification of southern Europe and the Amazon rainforest, devastation of coral reefs.
+Our students are living in (not "on" and separate from) a planet that is already degraded — with global warming-induced ocean acidification and climate catastrophes such as droughts and wildfire; air and water pollution; ozone depletion; land degradation and loss of species; desertification of southern Europe and the Amazon rainforest; devastation of coral reefs.
 The list goes on.
-And as adults, our students will be living in a planet in severe decline.
+When our students are adults, they will be living in a planet in severe decline.
 Today's curriculum must teach for this new reality.

 -